barackd222/dx-labs/cloud-native-devops/CloudNative300.md

     ![](images/300/image073.png)

-# Create a new Branch and Commit Code
+# Create a new Branch and Commit Code (as Javascript Developer Persona)

 ## Create a Branch and Commit Code